 - E-Newsletter – Delivered monthly to your Saint Peter’s mailbox.

-- Careers by Simplicity – Download the free Mobile App.
-Connected to your SPLink account wherever you go!
+- Handshake Link Careers by Simplicity – Download the free Mobile App.
+Connect to your SPLink account wherever you go!

 Go to the CEEL – Dinneen Suite 101, to make an appointment, to follow-up with an advisor that can help you get on the right track to secure an internship, full-time, or part-time position in today’s job market.
 The CEEL can assist with the following: